Leon-J-Qian/NCAA_regeneration_by_PDB_ROTAMERS/README.md

 cd ~/YOUR_REGENERATION_FOLDER
 ~/YOUR_ROSETTA_PATH/main/source/bin/rosetta_scripts.static.linuxgccrelease -parser:protocol ./chi_packing.xml -parser:script_vars resnum="x1" new_ncaa="UAA" -s ./x2.pdb -extra_res_fa ./UAA.params  @chi_packing_flag
 ```
-x1: the AA-index of your NCAA
+x1: the AA-index of your NCAA<br>
-x2: the pdb name that contains your NCAA
+x2: the pdb name that contains your NCAA<br>
-UAA: the three letter abbreviation of your NCAA
+UAA: the three letter abbreviation of your NCAA<br>

 For different cases, need to provide different numbers, pdb names, and NCAA three letter abbreviations.
 For easy access, the commands used in this experiment are stored in the **command.txt** file.
 ### Output